fbpx

 Start Your Reputation Scan

-Because people tend to click on salacious content (thus signaling to Google that the content is valuable), these results will continue to rank highly in the search results for years to come—and therefore continue to influence people’s opinions of the young star.
+Because people tend to click on salacious content (thus signaling to Google that the content is valuable), these results can continue to rank highly in the search results for years to come—and therefore continue to influence people’s opinions of the young star.

 “Engaging in conversations online that are hurtful and divisive leads audiences to question who you are, what you stand for and what you have to offer.” – Gabriela Cardoza, personal and corporate brand consultant